bin-cli/bin-cli/README.md

 *Bin* is a simple task/script runner, designed to be used in code repositories, with scripts written in any programming language.

-It serves a similar purpose to `npm run`, `yarn run` and `composer run`, without being tied to a particular language/ecosystem.

 It automatically searches in parent directories, so you can run scripts from anywhere in the project tree.

 It supports aliases and unique prefix matching, as well as tab completion, reducing the amount you need to type.

+It is implemented as a self-contained shell script, small enough to bundle with your dotfiles or projects if you want to.

-It requires minimal configuration, and its use is completely optional.
-Some users may choose to install it, while others can bypass it and run the scripts directly.
+Its use is completely optional - users who choose not to install *Bin* can run the scripts directly.

-*It doesn't (currently) natively support Windows - though it can be used via [WSL](https://learn.microsoft.com/en-us/windows/wsl/about), [Git Bash](https://gitforwindows.org/), [MSYS2](https://www.msys2.org/) or [Cygwin](https://www.cygwin.com/).*
+*It doesn't natively support Windows - though it can be used via [WSL](https://learn.microsoft.com/en-us/windows/wsl/about), [Git Bash](https://gitforwindows.org/), [MSYS2](https://www.msys2.org/) or [Cygwin](https://www.cygwin.com/).*

 ### How it works